IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 workflowQuestionIds | int | Workflow Question IDs are the unique identifiers for questions in the workflow.
 Question IDs are associated with a unique Workflow ID. categoryAnswerIndex | int | Category Answer Index is the index for answers in the category. categoryRevisionIndex | int | Category Revision Index is the list of category revisions.
-If the workflow itself is updated a new category revision ID is assigned. questionAnswerIndex | int | QQuestion Answer Index is the index for answers to a question.
+If the workflow itself is updated a new category revision ID is assigned. questionAnswerIndex | int | Question Answer Index is the index for answers to a question.
 Answer IDs are associated with a unique Question ID. questionRevisionIndex | int | Question Revision Index is the index for questions with revisions.
 If the question itself is updated a question revision ID is assigned. workflowAnswer | string | Wokflow Answer is the answer to the question.. lastModifiedStartDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"